Rob Saka: Tenure

 Once sworn in, Saka became chair of the Transportation Committee, stating he became the "king of potholes".
 As chair, Saka proposed a $1.55 billion transportation levy, larger than the $1.35 billion levy proposed by Harrell, which would add an average of $41 for taxpayers.
 Saka added in additional projects, including sidewalks, safe routes to schools, and safety on public transit, electric charging stations, a freight program, and a ‘district project fund.’
 The council would unanimously pass the legislation and put it on the November 2024 ballot for voters to approve.

 While on the council, Saka supported hiring additional police, stating, "The public safety challenges that we're experiencing today are a shameful legacy of the defund the police movement.
 And that was wrong then.
 It's wrong now.
 Defund is Dead."
 As a member of the Council's Public Safety Committee, he voted for a bill that would repeal the city's ban on police use of blast balls for crowd control.
 During an earlier visit to a firing range where he saw a blast ball demonstrated, he asked to have a blast ball used on him directly, saying “I made the request, and the executive declined my request.”

 In office, Saka has courted criticism for his efforts to force the Seattle Department of Transportation to revise the RapidRide H Line bus rapid transit project in the Seattle neighborhood of Delridge.
 In October 2024, Saka attempted to dedicate $2 million in the city budget to remove a safety median that prevents drivers on Delridge Way SW from turning left into a preschool that Saka's children attend.
 Saka compared the 8-inch tall median to President Donald Trump's attempts to build border walls on the U.S.-Mexico border.

+Saka's May 2025 approval rating was negative, with 13% approving of his job performance, 40% disapproving, and 47% unsure.

+In July 2025, during the appointment process to fill the vacant position after Cathy Moore, finalist Nilu Jenks said that no one on the City Council had "lived experience from Asian, refugee, Muslim or Middle Eastern communities."
+Saka said that the Council had immigrant and Muslim represenatation on because he was the son of a immigrant and the grandson of a Muslim.
+In response, local Muslim and Middle Eastern/North African sent a letter to Saka demanding a public apology for his comments.